SivertGullbergHansen/Discord-Themes/README.md

 ### Sources

-Nord was created with the following resources.
+Nord was created using the following resources.

 | Name | Website |
 | ------ | ------ |